yana-arch/ai-document-analyzer/README.md

 ### 🚀 Core Functionality

 - **Document Analysis**: Extract summaries, topics, entities, and sentiment from any document
+- **CV Interview Practice**: Upload a CV and practice for a job interview with AI-generated questions.
 - **Modern ChatGPT-Style Q&A**: Professional chat interface with message editing, timestamps, and smooth UX
 - **Smart Quiz Generation**: Create custom quizzes with AI-powered grading for comprehension testing
 - **Multilingual Support**: Full Vietnamese and English language support with seamless switching